khteh/rag-agent/README.md

 - All of the following components run on k8s cluster:

 1. PostgreSQL for checkpoints and vector DB
-2. (Optional) Chroma for vector DB
-3. Neo4J for graph query
+2. Neo4J for graph query
-4. Ollama as LLM model server
+3. Ollama as LLM model server

 ## Sources of information for RAG